davidoros/rhacm/README.md

 14:45		Installing a 2nd Cluster on a HyperScaler with RHACM

+15:00		RHACM What's new in 2.5

-15:15		Intro into LAB / HomeWork
+16:00		Intro into LAB / HomeWork

 		Red Hat Advanced Cluster Management for Kubernetes

 		https://training-lms.redhat.com/sso/saml/auth/rhopen?RelayState=deeplinkoffering%3D43737670

-15:30		Start HomeWork
+16:15		end of workshop